orbeon/orbeon-forms-doc/use-cases.md

 #### 4. Specify what to do when the Send or Submit button is pressed

 Orbeon Forms is quite flexible when it comes to configuring form submission.
-See [[Buttons-and-Processes|Form Runner ~ Buttons and Processes]].
+See [Buttons-and-Processes](form-runner/advanced/buttons-and-processes/README.md).

 For example, you can: